apache/flink/docs/dev/python/user-guide/table/dependency_management.zh.md

 # Java Dependency

-If third-party Java dependencies are used, you can specify the dependencies with the following Python Table APIs or through <a href="{{ site.baseurl }}/ops/cli.html#usage">command line arguments</a> directly when submitting the job.
+If third-party Java dependencies are used, you can specify the dependencies with the following Python Table APIs or through [command line arguments]({% link ops/cli.zh.md %}#usage) directly when submitting the job.

 {% highlight python %}
 # Specify a list of jar URLs via "pipeline.jars".
 The jars are separated by ";" and will be uploaded to the cluster.